 How do you communicate effectively to a client you might have just gotten?
 Is it like rocket science or is it more straightforward than you might have thought?
 Well, I’d say the concepts are simple, but the balancing act of keeping your client happy and well-informed about what you want to do is paramount to success.
 You can call it whatever you want, but don’t forget the importance of it.
 Just take what Harvard Business Journal had to say:

-So you’ve probably advertised your services somewhere like on Upwork, Craiglist or the many other sites people use to find people to work on their accounts.
+Anyway, so you’ve probably advertised your services somewhere like on Upwork, Craiglist or the many other sites people use to find people to work on their accounts.
 You’ve gotten some proposals or a job listing in, and you’re waiting a while for someone to reach back to you.
 Suddenly as you’re checking your email on your smartphone, you get that email or notification or phone call from someone who needs your help.
 At that moment, BAM – you just got your first client!

 Amazing feeling, isn’t it?